gitforteams/team-setup-overview/session.md

 ![merge or rebase flowchart](assets/rebase-or-merge.png)

+## Golden Rule
+# Separate your ideas.
+Every commit and each branch should hold a coherent unit of work.

 ----
+Golden Rule #3:
 # Be consistent.

 Note: How do you incorporate upstream work? aka How do you bring branches up to date?
 How do you combine newly approved work into your project's stable branch?